14 Natural Allergy Remedies that Really Work

 Make sure to use only filtered water, of course!
 Here's a post about our journey to find the best water filter for our family.

 Another addition to the list.
 This is something to really pay attention to.
-Seasonal allergies can be a sign of a liver that needs support. (source) I found that when I worked hard on my overall health that my allergies (that were literally debilitating in my youth) have almost disappeared.
+Seasonal allergies can be a sign of a liver that needs support.
+I found that when I worked hard on my overall health my allergies (which were literally debilitating in my youth) almost disappeared.

 This post on liver support has a lot of recommendations for ways to help your liver function as best as it can.